collectd/collectd/docs/BUILD.dpdkstat.md

 # The dpdkstat plugin

+This plugin is optional and only has a specific use case: monitoring DPDK applications that don't expose stats in any other way than the DPDK xstats API.

 **Data Plane Development Kit** (DPDK) is a set of drivers and libraries for fast packet processing.
 Please note that this plugin is a polling based plugin rather than an events based plugin (using it will drive up core utilization on a system).